Adrian Snell: Biography

-Classically trained at the Leeds College of Music and with a music diploma to his name (LGSM), Snell's musical career spans nearly four decades.
-During this time he has produced twenty-three original albums: seventeen solo albums and six major concept works.
-His major commissions include: 'The Virgin' from the BBC, 'The Passion', recorded with the Royal Philharmonic Orchestra and premièred on BBC Radio One, 'The Cry: A Requiem for the Lost Child', premièred at St Paul's Cathedral in aid of Save the Children, and numerous Dutch commissions including HTV's special musical documentary, Song of an Exile, recorded at Yad Vashem Holocaust Memorial, Jerusalem.
-He has performed extensively in the United Kingdom, Israel, the United States, Australia, and throughout Europe, and has had many TV and radio performances worldwide.
+Classically trained at the Leeds College of Music and with a music diploma to his name (LGSM), Snell's musical career spanned nearly four decades.
+During this time, he has produced twenty-three original albums: seventeen solo albums and six major concept works.
+His major commissions include: "The Virgin" from the BBC, "The Passion", recorded with the Royal Philharmonic Orchestra and premiered on BBC Radio One, "The Cry: A Requiem for the Lost Child", premiered at St Paul's Cathedral in aid of Save the Children, and numerous Dutch commissions including HTV's special musical documentary, Song of an Exile, recorded at Yad Vashem Holocaust Memorial, Jerusalem.
+He has performed in the United Kingdom, Israel, the United States, Australia, and throughout Europe, and has had many TV and radio performances worldwide.

 In the late 1990s, Snell semi-retired as a professional musician to train as a music therapist.
 This was a bold move by an artist whose albums and concerts attracted audiences across Europe.
 He completed the post graduate diploma in Music Therapy (Dip.
 Mus.
 Th.) awarded by the University of Bristol through the Faculty of Medicine.
 He now works as a Music Therapist and Arts Therapy Consultant for children with special needs at Three Ways School, Bath, and regularly visits a school in Korce, Albania.

-June 1995 saw the premier release of Snell's major, two album concept work City of Peace.
+In June 1995, the release of Snell's major City of Peace was officially published.
 The work explores the Jewish roots of the Christian faith, drawing on poems written by Jewish authors spanning from six thousand years ago to the present day.
 City of Peace also comes as a climax to eleven years of searching and discovery that began with a journey into the lives of Jewish men, women, and children caught up in the Nazi Holocaust.